mnot/I-D/uri-get-off-my-lawn/draft.md

   the same host.

-* Client Assumptions - When conventions are standardised, some clients will inevitably assume that the standards are in use when they are seen.
-This can lead to interoperability problems.
+* Client Assumptions - When conventions are standardised, some clients will inevitably assume that the standards are in use when those conventions are seen.
+This can lead to interoperability problems; for example, if a specification documents that the "sig" URI query parameter indicates that its payload is a cryptographic signature for the URI, it can lead to false positives.

 While it is not ideal when a server or a deployed application mandates uri structure (indeed, this is not recommended practice, but that discussion is out of scope for this document), recommending